What is the Aerospace PERTE?

 Budget

-This strategic project has an allocated public aid budget, with execution distributed over five years (2021-2025), of €2.193 B. Considering the nature of the aid for the different actions with specific funding included, a drag effect of direct investments from the private aerospace sector is estimated for each, totalling €279.30 m.
+This strategic project has an assigned budget of public aid, the execution of which is distributed in five years (2021-2025), of 2193.09 M €.
+Considering the nature of the aid from the various actions with specific funding included in it, it is estimated for each of them a carry-over effect of direct investments from the private aerospace sector, amounting to a total of € 279.30 million.

-• Partially refundable grants (APR)
+• Partially refundable aid (APR)

-• Pre-commercial public procurement tenders (CPP)
+• Pre-commercial public procurement tenders (PPC)

-• Reforms (REFORM)
+• Reforms (REFORMA)

-• Education and training (TRAINING)
+• Education and Training (TRAINING)

 Applications